Discover the Best Air Purifier for Smoke

 Cigarette SmokeWhat was once a fashion and social statement now is a societal outcast.
-And for good reason, as cigarette smoke has been discovered to be one of the most harmful substances we have ever exposed ourselves to.
+And for good reason, as cigarette and tobacco smoke has been discovered to be one of the most harmful substances we have ever exposed ourselves to.
 It’s hard to image people smoking in buses, planes, and office buildings, but they simply didn’t have the information that we have today.
 (And don’t judge, because who knows what habit might be the health pariah of the next generation!)

 Thanks to scientific research and the expansion of knowledge, we now understand the significant risks that come with not just smoking, but being next to people who smoke.
-For the sake of this conversation, we’ll focus entirely on secondhand and thirdhand smoke.
+For the sake of this conversation, we’ll focus entirely on secondhand smoke and thirdhand smoke.
 (An air purifier can’t do anything about firsthand smoke.)